Dynamic ImageView in Kotlin

-An ImgeView as the name suggests is used display images in Android Applications.
-In this article we will be discussing how to programmatically create an ImageView in Kotlin .
+An ImageView as the name suggests is used to display images in Android Applications.
+In this article, we will be discussing how to create an ImageView programmatically in Kotlin.

-First step is to create a new Project in Android Studio.
+The first step is to create a new project in Android Studio.
 For this follow these steps:

 - Then, select Kotlin language Support and click next button.